 (3) Mandatory Public Profile.
 Pursuant to M.G.L. c.
 112, § 5, all full licensees must have a public Physician Profile.

 (a) The Board shall provide an initial licensee with a copy of his or her profile prior to its release to the public.
 An initial licensee shall have 14 days from the receipt of the draft profile to report to the Board a claim of factual inaccuracy appearing in the profile.
-Upon receipt of a physician's claim, the Data Repository Board staff may place a temporary administrative hold on the dissemination of the profile.
+Upon receipt of a physician's claim, Board staff may place a temporary administrative hold on the dissemination of the profile.

 (b) The Board shall provide a licensee with notice of a change in the licensee's public profile when the Board receives notice of a change in information that must be reported to the public pursuant to M.G.L. c.
 112, § 5.